 It is a major intercity railway station serving Hyderabad and its nearby regions.
 This particular station was built in 1874 during the British Colonial era.
 It sees about 1,70,000 passengers commuting on a daily basis.

 By Road.
-Depending upon your location, you can also consider traveling to Hussain Sagar Lake, Hyderabad via well-maintained road networks.
+Depending upon your location, you can also consider travelling to Hussain Sagar Lake, Hyderabad via well-maintained road networks.
 You can either travel by your own vehicle, a cab or even a bus.

 From Coimbatore, bus fares are starting from Rs.1,600.
 From Pune, the bus fares are starting from Rs.1,000.
 From Vijayawada, the bus fares are starting from Rs.500.